 When can I study abroad?

-You may study abroad during the spring of your sophomore year, fall or spring of your junior year, fall semester of your senior year or during summer and January session.
+You may study abroad during the fall or spring of your sophomore year, fall or spring of your junior year, fall semester of your senior year or during summer and January session.

 Do I need to speak another language in order to study abroad?

 No, you do not need to speak another language in order to study abroad.
 There are many study abroad sites in non-English speaking countries that teach their courses in English.
 There are some destinations that do require you to speak the host country language.

 What grade-point average do I need in order to study abroad?

 You generally need at least a 2.8 GPA in order to study abroad.